VectorBarks/smart-climate/docs/troubleshooting.md

    # Developer Tools → States
    # Find: switch.your_climate_learning
    # Check attributes for samples_collected, accuracy
+   # New in v1.1.0: last_feedback_timestamp shows when last learning occurred
    ```

 2. Verify feedback collection in logs: